How to Write a College Application Essay: A Complete Guide

 Your Grades, Test Scores, and Academic Achievements

-Successful college essays typically include information that does not appear anywhere else in the application.
-When reviewing other submission documents, admissions officers can learn about students’ grades, previous courses, and scholarly achievements.
-As such, the essay should not focus on these kinds of details.
+Successful college essays should include information that does not appear anywhere else in the application.
+When reviewing other submission documents, admissions officers can learn about your grades, previous courses, and scholarly achievements.
+Your essay shouldn’t focus on these kinds of details.

 Your Life of Privilege